Belgium Naval & Robotics (BNR) solution for lateral deployment and recovery of drones successfully tested

-During industrial tests conducted in Toulon, the solution for rallying, recovering, maintaining and launching surface drones (LARS, Launch and recovery system) developed by Belgium Naval & Robotics, a Naval Group and ECA Group consortium, has demonstrated its relevance and reliability in real conditions.
+During industrial tests conducted in Toulon, the solution for rallying, recovering, maintaining and launching surface drones (LARS, Launch and recovery system) developed by Belgium Naval & Robotics, a Naval Group and Exail consortium, has demonstrated its relevance and reliability in real conditions.

 On Thursday, January, the 13th, 2022, a demonstration of the deployment and recovery operation of the fully remotely operated USV (Unmanned Surface Vehicle) and a presentation of the test results took place in the presence of the Royal Belgian and Dutch navies as part of the rMCM (Replacement Mine Counter Measure) program.

-The cooperation between the two companies combines Naval Group’s ability to design a platform-integrated system that enables the safe deployment and recovery of ECA Group’s USV INSPECTOR 125 surface drone.
+The cooperation between the two companies combines Naval Group’s ability to design a platform-integrated system that enables the safe deployment and recovery of Exail’s USV INSPECTOR 125 surface drone.

 Result of several years of engineering development, this innovative system deploys laterally on each side of the vessel.
 This innovation doubles the deployment and recovery capacity.

 The industrial tests carried out off Toulon, mobilized up to thirty consortium employees and made it possible to test this innovative technical solution up to sea state 4/5, 40 knots of wind and by day and by night.
 The analysis and processing of the information collected will enable the solution to be finalized and production of the system to be launched in the second semester of 2022.